 Children with ADHD experience a lower level of brain arousal, which means they are easily distracted by internal and external stimuli.
 Use these school and home strategies to improve focus and comprehension.

 The reason: ADHD is not just an inability to pay attention — it’s an inability to control attention.
 Children with ADHD have a lower level of brain arousal, which in turn decreases their ability to screen out distractions like noise in the hallway, movement outside, or even their own inner thoughts and feelings.
 Children with ADHD have an especially hard time tuning out distractions when an activity is not sufficiently stimulating.
+They lose focus easily.

 The obstacles: Children with ADHD struggle to stay focused on lectures or any tasks that require sustained mental effort.
 Sometimes, this distractibility can appear intentional and annoying — which then works against students with ADHD in getting the help they need.
 Remarks such as “Earth to Amy!” or “Why don’t you ever listen?” will not correct this attention deficit.
 If children could pay better attention, they would.

 Read on to discover classroom and home solutions to end distractibility and help your child focus on his schoolwork.

 Focus Solutions in the Classroom

 Keeping kids with ADHD close to the teacher and away from doors or windows will help minimize potential distractions and provide the best stay-focused results.